Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: Introduction

 Efforts to understand whether such radial orbits are the case elsewhere in the Galaxy --- and particularly outside the Solar Circle --- have been hampered by the lack of proper motions.
-Out to a few tens of kpc, aided by models of the mass distribution in the Galaxy, line-of-sight velocities have been used to indirectly determine $\beta$ from a range of tracers, including BHB stars and K giants \citep{Flynn1996,Thom2005,Kafle2012,Kafle2014}.
+The difficulties in accurately estimating velocity dispersions and velocity anisotropy, due largely to distance errors and lack of proper motions, are explored by, e.g., \citet{Schonrich2011,Beers2012,Fermani2013}, and \citet{Hattori2017}.
+Out to a few tens of kpc, aided by models of the mass distribution in the Galaxy, line-of-sight velocities have been used to indirectly determine $\beta$ from a range of tracers, including BHB stars, K giants, and F-type stars \citep[e.g.]{Sommer-Larsen1994,Thom2005,Kafle2012,Kafle2014,King2015}.
+Anisotropy has been measured using {\it HST} proper motion measurements for 13 main sequence turn-off halo stars with distance greater than ten kpc by \citet{Deason2013}. \citet{Cunningham2016}, as part of the HALO7D project, combine {\it HST} proper motions with line-of-sight velocities for 13 main sequence turn-off stars to measure $\beta$ beyond ten kpc.
 As discussed in detail by \cite{Loebman2018}, these studies have differed substantially in their results, with no clear picture of the behavior of $\beta$ with Galactocentric radius emerging.